weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 <details>
   <summary>How to configure the language model</summary>

 Model properties are exposed through the Weaviate module configuration.
-Accordingly, you can customize them through the `moduleConfig` parameter in the class definition.
+Accordingly, you can customize them through the `moduleConfig` parameter in the collection definition.

 For example, the `generative-cohere` module has the following properties: